High Histamine Can Make for a Tougher Perimenopause

 Losing progesterone

-Progesterone should normally keep histamine in check by stabilizing mast cells and upregulating DAO.
-Unfortunately, progesterone drops early in perimenopause, so cannot exert its normal antihistamine effect.
+Progesterone should help to keep histamine in check by stabilizing mast cells and upregulating DAO.
+Unfortunately, progesterone is the hormone lost first during perimenopause.
+And losing progesterone means losing its natural antihistamine benefits.

 Symptoms of high histamine include: